tangentsoft/pidp8i/doc/cc8-manual.md

             /* do something with n, then _maybe_ return something */ }

-	`The type int is mandatory for all functions.`
+    The type int is mandatory for all functions.

-    The cross-compiler supports `void` as an extension to K&R C, this type is converted to int in the pre-processor.
+    The cross-compiler supports `void` as an extension to K&R C. This type is converted to `int` in the pre-processor.
 Similarly, the type `char` is converted.
 These type may be used for readability purposes.

 2. There must be an `int main()`, and it must be the last function in the single input C file.